Active Learning of Piecewise Gaussian Process Surrogates: Introduction

 Suitable surrogate models for jump systems must accommodate piecewise continuous functional relationships, where disparate input--output dynamics can be learned (if data from the process exemplify them) in geographically distinct regions on input/configuration space.
 Most existing surrogate modeling schemes make an assumption of stationarity, and are thus not well-suited to such processes.
 AL strategies paired with such surrogates are, consequently, sub-optimal for acquiring training examples in such settings.
 For example, Gaussian processes \citep[GPs;][]{williams2006gaussian} are perhaps the canonical choice for surrogate modeling of physical and computer experiments \citep{santner2018design}.
-They are flexible, nonparametric, nonlinear, lend a degree of analytic tractability, and provide well-calibrated uncertainty quantification without having to tune many unknown quantities.
+They are flexible, nonparametric, nonlinear, lend a degree of analytic tractability, and provide well-calibrated uncertainty quantification (UQ) without having to tune many unknown quantities.
 But the canonical, relative-distance-based kernels used with GPs result in stationary processes.
-Therefore, AL schemes paired with GPs exhibit un-interesting, space-filling behavior.
-Representative examples includes ``Active Learning Cohn" \citep[ALC]{cohn1996active}, ``Active Learning-MacKay" \citep[ALM]{mckay2000comparison}, and ``Active Learning with Mutual Information" \citep[MI]{krause2008near, beck2016sequential}.
+Therefore, AL schemes paired with GPs exhibit space-filling behavior, which may not be appropriate for certain applications.
+Representative examples include ``Active Learning Cohn" \citep[ALC]{cohn1996active}, ``Active Learning-MacKay" \citep[ALM]{mckay2000comparison}, and ``Active Learning with Mutual Information" \citep[MI]{krause2008near, beck2016sequential}.
 Space-filling designs, and their sequential analogues, are inefficient when input--output dynamics change across regions of the input space.
 Intuitively, we need a higher density of training examples in harder-to-model regions, and near boundaries where regime dynamics change.